santiagosayshey/DigiBrain/Content/Projects/Dictionarry/dev log.md

 ## Thank You!

-That's all for today, I hope everyone's enjoying the holidays and doing alright!
+That's all for today, I hope everyone's doing alright and enjoying the holidays :)